wilson97183/Discord-bot/README.md

 # Discord bot

 This is a Discord bot for fixes X/Twitter embeds by using [FixTweet](https://github.com/FixTweet/FxTwitter) service.
-Also have some basic commands for fun.
+Also have some basic commands for fun, such as roll a dice, deciding what to have for lunch, and other more still in planing phase.

 ## Useage